Trindon Holliday: Houston Texans

 Holliday was selected by the Houston Texans in the sixth round of the 2010 NFL draft.
 Despite his speed, Holliday struggled on kickoff returns in the preseason.
-He was placed on IR because of a fracture in his thumb.
+He was placed on injured reserve because of a fracture in his thumb.
 On September 3, 2011, he was cut and then placed on the practice squad.
-On October 5, his practice squad contract was terminated and he was later added to the active roster, but was waived on October 25.
-He was later resigned and in Week 1 of the 2012 preseason versus the Carolina Panthers, he returned a kickoff return for a touchdown.
-The next week versus the San Francisco 49ers, he returned a punt for a touchdown.
-In the final preseason game versus the Minnesota Vikings, Holliday recorded his third touchdown in four games; this touchdown was a 76-yard punt return.
-Following the 2012 preseason, Holliday made the Houston Texans 53-man roster and was the starting punt and kick returner.
-Holliday was waived from the Texans on October 10, 2012, in a move to bolster an injury-depleted defense.
+On October 5, Holliday's practice squad contract was terminated and he was later added to the active roster, but was waived on October 25.
+He was later re-signed and in Week 1 of the 2012 preseason against the Carolina Panthers, he returned a kickoff return for a touchdown.
+The next week against the San Francisco 49ers, Holliday returned a punt for a touchdown.
+In the final preseason game against the Minnesota Vikings, Holliday recorded his third touchdown in four games; this touchdown was a 76-yard punt return.
+Following the preseason, Holliday made the Texans' 53-man roster and was named as the starting punt and kick returner.
+Holliday was waived by the Texans on October 10, 2012, in a move to bolster an injury-depleted defense.
 Part of the reason Holliday was released was due to his fumbling problems.
-Trindon fumbled the ball 6 times in 2012, however losing only one of them.
+He had fumbled the ball six times in 2012, however losing only one of them.